By Joyce Landry

 The perfect choice…

-The fleet of yachts that make up WindStar Cruisers are perfect for charter.
+Windstar’s yachts are perfect for charter.
 And what an amazing experience this would be for an incentive, a reunion, a wedding!